subinKim14/denoising_diffusion/README.md

 ## Acknowledgement

-This repository is built upon the [official repository of diffusion models in TensorFlow](https://github.com/hojonathanho/diffusion) as well as parts of [this unofficial PyTorch implementation](https://github.com/rosinality/denoising-diffusion-pytorch).
+This repository is built upon the [official repository of diffusion models in TensorFlow](https://github.com/hojonathanho/diffusion) as well as parts of [this unofficial PyTorch implementation](https://github.com/rosinality/denoising-diffusion-pytorch) and [this unofficial PyTorch Lightening implementation](https://github.com/hmdolatabadi/denoising_diffusion).